-This Ordinance shall be known and may be cited as "The Schoolcraft County Zoning Ordinance of 2015."
+This Ordinance shall be known and may be cited as "The Schoolcraft County Zoning Ordinance."

-SECTION 1.02 REPEAL OF ORDINANCE
+SECTION 1.02 REPEAL OF PRIOR ZONING ORDINANCE

-The Zoning Ordinance for Schoolcraft County, Michigan, and all amendments thereto, and all prior zoning ordinances of Schoolcraft County, are hereby repealed effective coincident with the effective date of this Ordinance.
+All prior zoning ordinances of Schoolcraft County, are hereby repealed and replaced with this Ordinance and such repeal shall be effective coincident with the effective date of this Ordinance.